MMuratCengiz/DenOfIz/Documentation/PublicApi.md

 These features are still used in implementation.

-Instead InteropString, and InteropArray are used.
+Instead, InteropString and InteropArray are used.